 Sayulita fame goes way back much earlier than San Pancho’s debut in the tourism scene.
-In fact, only 3 years ago San Pancho wasn’t even on the Map while Sayulita was thriving as the best surfing spot in Mexico and the party town.
+In fact, only 3 years ago San Pancho wasn’t even on the map while Sayulita was thriving as the best surfing spot in Mexico and the party town.

 Explore the nearby beaches

 In my post on Sayulita’s beaches, I talk about all of them.
 Check it out and make sure you rent a car to make the most of your day.

 Take a day tour to Puerto Vallarta

-From its charming historical center brimming with local restaurants cafes and art gallery, the green park around Cuale river where you can enjoy the local art and crafts market, the Malecon, to take a stroll along the beach, especially beautiful at sunset, the cool vibes of Zona Romantica and its delicious restaurants and last but not least, Playa Muertos.
+From its charming historical center brimming with local restaurants cafes and art gallery, the green park around Cuale River where you can enjoy the local art and crafts market, the Malecon, to take a stroll along the beach, especially beautiful at sunset, the cool vibes of Zona Romantica and its delicious restaurants, and last but not least, Playa Muertos.

 Explore the fancy Punta Mita

 If you are not staying there you can also visit the small town of Punta Mita, also an elegant community with beautiful art galleries, shops, and cafes.

 Take a Spanish class

-If you are traveling to San Pancho intending to stay for a while, you might consider taking some Spanish classes to get the hang of it or improve your communication.
+If you are traveling to San Pancho and intend to stay for a while, you might consider taking some Spanish classes to get the hang of it or improve your communication.

-Vist the pretty Mexican town of Bucerias
+Visit the pretty Mexican town of Bucerias

-Although it hasn’t reached the popularity as San Pancho or Sayulita, Bucerias is a cute charming town that conserves the authentic Mexican feel, with its colorful homes, cobblestone roads, and beautiful endless beaches offering all sorts of watersports.
+Although it hasn’t reached the popularity of San Pancho or Sayulita, Bucerias is a cute charming town that conserves the authentic Mexican feel, with its colorful homes, cobblestone roads, and beautiful endless beaches offering all sorts of watersports.

-Go bird watching on the Estuary
+Go bird watching in the Estuary

-“Our “classic” tour offers a great opportunity for both beginners and advanced birders to enjoy and learn about tropical and migratory birds, natural history and culture in the unique mosaic of habitats of San Pancho” Check out their website (English and Spanish)
+“Our “classic” tour offers a great opportunity for both beginners and advanced birders to enjoy and learn about tropical and migratory birds, natural history, and culture in the unique mosaic of habitats of San Pancho” Check out their website (English and Spanish)